 THOMAS SMITH / DANFORTH CENTER / SCIENCE PHOTO LIBRARY THOMAS SMITH / DANFORTH CENTER / SCIENCE PHOTO LIBRARY

-Cucumber necrosis virus (CNV), computer model.
+Cucumber mosaic virus (CMV) with antibody fragments attached, computer model.
 This image was created using molecular modelling software and data from cryo-electron microscopy.
-It shows the outer protein shell, known as the capsid, the interior, containing ribonucelic acid (RNA) and the protein core.
-CNV is transmitted by a fungus and infects cucumber plants, causing the leaves to discolour and wilt.
-Cryo-electron microscopy uses beams of electrons, which are fired at multiple angles, to image specimens kept at minus 150 degrees Celsius.
+The image shows the outer protein shell of the virus (red), known as the capsid.
+It is covered with antibody fragments (pink, light to dark blue), known as Fab (antigen binding fragments).
+CMV is transmitted by aphids and infects a wide number of crop plants, causing stunted growth, wilting, mottling and poor fruit yield.
+Cryo-electron microscopy uses multiple angled beams of electrons to image specimens kept at minus 150 degrees Celsius.
 The resulting 'slices' of data are reconstructed into 3-D models on computer.

 Model release not required.
 Property release not required.